Wireapps-Dev/ng-wa-table/projects/ng-wa-table/README.md

 ## Available Props

-These properties should pass in order to display the rows and columns of the table,
+These properties can be used to customize your rows and columns of the table,

 | Name                    | Type          | Description                                                         |
 | :---                    |    :---       |       :-------------                                                |